athena-labz/athena/README.md

 language contracts and providing the ease of use extremely valubale and necessary in our current society.

+## Judges Selection Mechanism and Trustworthiness Assessment
+Decentralized Selection is applied by DigiServices to select judges (arbitrators) The community defines the objective requirements that the judges have to meet.
+Provided that judge candidate is already a platform member,  anyone interested in acting as a judge will apply for it and   stake a minimum set amount of DSET tokens.

+# Rewards and Penalty Systems
+Digiservices strive for  Trustworthy Platform  excellence and for this purpose implements strict policies to support just behavior and strongly penalize failures in fulfilling set agreements.

+-Rewards, DSET
+    • Judges, when called in, will be rewarded for their service through a weighed formula including transaction  value percentage, accumulated experience measured as integrated into CAS score, staked tokens
+    • Members having CAS scores exceeding a set threshold continuously over 12 months shall receive a premium-reward in DSET calculated over a formula weighing members activity-related factors
+    • Aiming at increased participation and activity, members can freely set a  minimum transaction quantity threshold (no. of deals), measured per month.
+The higher the value set, the higher the premium-reward

+-Penalties, P units
+    • Penalties, P units
+      Penalties will be accrued for:
+    • -’guilty’ deal : 10x no of disputes lost in P units.
+This penalty adds up to lost Trust Token in case of negative dispute outcome.
+In case P units achieve a set maximum value during 12 months, the member is commanded to leave the platform and his assets are lost.
+    • members receive yearly a set P goodwill amount, for covering up unexpected and unintentional ‘guilty’ disputes no. of deals per period: if it is below a pre-set threshold freely set by each member , a P units penalty is accrued

 ### 4 .
 Protocols Implementation

+## Review System
+Each service provider is subjected to reviews in terms of score 1-10 by the client.
+The score received at every transaction determines an increase of  DSET into the Trust Fund allocated to each service provider.
+0.45% of service fees are deposited into this fund and the cumulated value affects the CAS score of the service provider.
+Additionally the Trust Fund serves to provide compensation in case of dispute loss by the service provider in addition to the already allocated Trust Token.
+In case  dispute the client executes a redeemer associated with the service contract to have the full token amount paid back.
+Protocol to be implemented

-## CAS Calculation,  Protocol Implementation
+## CAS (Credit Assessment System) Calculation,  Protocol Implementation
+Each platform member’s trustworthiness is assessed through a CAS score  to assess his/her trustworthiness.
+The CAS calculation formula relies on scores from transaction review system, Trust Fund value,  number of assessments, registration as judge, accumulated  transaction value over the period (3 months)

-to be completed
+Protocol to be implemented

 ## Membership Rewards, Protocol Implementation

 Period: 3 months
-TxNind: Transaction no. over the period of the specific member TxN : Total transactions no. over the period
+TxNind: Transaction no. over the period of the specific member TxN : Total platform transactions no. over the period
-CASind: individual CAS (1 - 100 range)
+CASind: individual CAS (range : 1 - 100)
-StDSET: staked tokens average over 12 months
+StDSET: accumulated transaction value as service provider or client over the period 3 months
-fm DSET : set minimum amount of StDSET to be staked to get higher reward (freely set by each member)
+fmDSET : set minimum amount of StDSET to get higher reward (freely set by each member)
-AcJ: no. activity as judge over the period
+AcJ: no. of calls  as judge over the period
 Mrew: Membership  reward per period in DSET

-If StDSET >= fm DSET
+If StDSET >= fm DSET then
 Mrew = TxN * A  + 10, if Mrew < 5   # min reward is 5 DSET

 where
-A = TxN TxNind + CASind * 5/100 + B * 5 + AcJ * 5
+	A = TxNind /TxN + CASind * 5/100 + 5* fmDSET +  B * 2 + AcJ * 5
 	B= 1

 If StDSET > fm DSET then
-B = StDSET/fm DSET * 10%
+		B = StDSET/fmDSET * 10%

 ## Penalties,  Protocol Implementation

-to be completed
+Penalties, P units
+      Penalties will be accrued for:
+    • -’guilty’ deal : 10x no of disputes lost in P units.
+This penalty adds up to lost Trust Token in case of negative dispute outcome.
+In case P units achieve a set maximum value during 12 months, the member is commanded to leave the platform and his assets are lost.
+    • members receive yearly a set P goodwill amount, for covering up unexpected and unintentional ‘guilty’ disputes
+    • no. of deals per period: if it is below a pre-set threshold freely set by each member , a P units penalty is accrued

+Period: 3 months
+TxDind: Transaction no. over the period causing disputes TxDl : Transaction no. over the period causing lost disputes
+CASind: individual CAS (range : 1 - 100)
+StDSET: accumulated transaction value as service provider or client over the period 3 months
+fm DSET : set minimum amount of StDSET  get higher reward (freely set by each member)
+MP: Membership  Penalties  in the set  period in P unit

+If StDSET >= fmDSET

+	MP =  (10 * TxDl + TxDind * 0.5) * 60/CASind

+If StDSET < fm DSET

+	MP =  (10 * TxDl + TxDind * 0.5) * 60/CASind + 30 * fmDSET

 ## Judges Selection Mechanism, Protocol Implementation
 to be completed